Particle board is a unique material that many woodworkers and DIYers take advantage of when they need to build cheap furniture and other projects.

 - It’s lightweight: Particle board isn’t as dense as solid wood.
 It’s easier to transfer and work with due to the weight.

 - It has personality: Particle board has more personality than the average piece of wood.
-It tends to have rough edges.
+It tends to have rough edges that can give it some character.

 To paint particle board furniture, you will need to: